TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 <br />

 #### Training Data
 For training data, I used all png images of cars and non cars provided by the project repository.
 These are sourced from GTI and KITTI.
 This provided 8792 examples of cars and 8968 examples of non cars.
-The code that I used to read in all of the image names is in the jupyter notebook lane_detection.ipynb in the code cell with the same title as the this section.
+The code that I used to read in all of the image names is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as the this section.
 Some examples of these are shown below.

 | Label | Example Images |
 |-------|-----|